MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 1. API operators run the extractor pipeline to synchronize the Git repository with the API Management instance and populate the Git repository with API Management objects in the required format.

-2. If APIs already exist in the API Management instance and there are changes, a pull request (PR) is created for operators to review and merge the changes in the Git repository.
+2. If an API in the API Management instance has been changed, a pull request (PR) is created for operators to review and merge the changes in the Git repository.

 3. API developers clone the Git repository, create a branch, and create API definitions by using the OpenAPI specification or tools of their choice.